Russian mobile game publisher Nexters will go public via a SPAC at $1.9 billion value

 We’re seeing a lot of similar transactions, such as the initial public offering of Playtika, the Israel-based company that recently had its own IPO and raised $1.9 billion at an $11 billion valuation.
 Huuuge also said it will raise $150 million in an IPO on the Polish stock exchange.

 Taking advantage of the hot market, Nexters will wind up with $150 million in cash after the SPAC deal closes in the second quarter.
-It will have the ability to borrow hundreds of millions so that it will have the option of growing organically or making strategic acquisitions said Ivan Tavrin, TMT entrepreneur and executive and the founder of Kismet Capital Group, in an interview with GamesBeat.
+It will have the capability to borrow hundreds of millions so that it will have the option of growing organically or making strategic acquisitions said Ivan Tavrin, TMT entrepreneur and executive and the founder of Kismet Capital Group, in an interview with GamesBeat.

-Nexters is a top-five independent game developer in Europe, and it builds mobile, web, and social games.
+Nexters builds mobile, web, and social games.
 The company generated $318 million in net bookings and $120 million in free cash flow to equity in 2020.

-Based on the expected continued growth of Hero Wars and new mobile game titles launching in 2021, net bookings are projected to grow to $562 million in 2023, after platform fees.
+Based on the expected continued growth of Hero Wars and new mobile game titles launching in 2021, it projects net bookings to grow to $562 million in 2023, after platform fees.

-Nexters founders Andrey Fadeev and Boris Gertsovsky and existing shareholders of Nexters – including Igor Bukhman and Dmitrii Bukhman of Playrix – will roll 92% of their holdings into the combined company and agree to a 12-month lock-up (where they won’t sell their shares for a year).
+Nexters founders Andrey Fadeev and Boris Gertsovsky and existing shareholders of Nexters (including Igor Bukhman and Dmitrii Bukhman of Playrix) will roll 92% of their holdings into the combined company and agree to a 12-month lock-up (where they won’t sell their shares for a year).
 Fadeev and Gertsovsky will continue to run the company.

 “We are growing organically, and we want to continue growing organically,” Fadeev said in an interview with GamesBeat.
-“W are launching three more games this year, including one that is a casual game in the farming genre with adventures and expeditions.
+“We are launching three more games this year, including one that is a casual game in the farming genre with adventures and expeditions.
 With this deal, we now have the currency to do deals.”

 Kismet Capital Group (via an affiliate) will invest $50 million in additional capital to ensure alignment with founders, existing shareholders, and public investors.
 Kismet Capital Group is based on Cyprus, and it has offices in Moscow and London.